Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/deployment.md

 ## Deployment options

-Following are the difference options to consider while deploying the
+Following are the different options to consider while deploying the
 {{site.kic_product_name}} for your specific use case:

 - [**Kubernetes Service Type**](#kubernetes-service-types):